winston0410/vim-tutorial/tutorial.md

      depending upon how much time is spent with experimentation.

      The commands in the lessons will modify the text.
-Make a copy of this file to practise on (if you started "vimtutor" this is already a copy).
+Make a copy of this file to practice on (if you started "vim tutor" this is already a copy).

      It is important to remember that this tutor is set up to teach by use.
 That means that you need to execute the commands to learn them